Arts / What’s on and where in Canberra this weekend? - Canberra CityNews

 Film:

-“REEL Inspiración” is the theme of anniversary Spanish Film Festival, playing at Palace Electric Cinema for almost three weeks until May 7, with 39 films.
+“REEL Inspiración” is the theme of anniversary Spanish Film Festival, playing at Palace Electric Cinema until May 7, with 39 films.
 Bookings to palacecinemas.com.au

 THE Persian Film Festival will run again from August 31 to September 10.
 It showcases films from Iran, Afghanistan, Tajikistan and the Persian-speaking diaspora, with awards for “Best Feature”, “Best Documentary”, and “Best Short Film”.
 The festival will feature Q&As and masterclasses.
 For terms and conditions and to submit films visit persianfilmfestival.com

-CANBERRA Chordsmen and Strange Weather Gospel Choir will present the best of barbershop, a cappella harmony and gospel in “Barbershop Meets Gospel” under the musical direction of Daniel Bennett.
-Wesley Uniting Church, National Circuit, Forrest, 4pm, Saturday, April 29.
-Children free bookings to trybooking.com/PCNO

-SIX finalists from the Canberra Youth Orchestra will perform the 1st movement from their chosen concerto in Wesley Music Centre, at 5pm this Sunday, April 30.
-The winner will go on to perform their entire concerto with CYO on Saturday, August 26.
-Tickets at the door.
-16 years and under, and current CYO players, free.
+Concerts and Gigs:“AFRICA Entsha” (“new AFRICA” in Zulu) a music group touring from South-Africa which has won many awards, including “The Spirit Of The Fringe Award” in Edinburgh in 2011, 2012 and 2013.
+The five-piece band sings and dances while clapping and stamping to Zulu, Western, soul and gospel songs.
+At The Q, Queanbeyan Performing Arts Centre.
+Bookings to the Q.net.au or 6285 6290.
+CANBERRA’S community string orchestra Musica da Camera, is performing a program of music from the Italian Baroque period under the direction of Bianca Porcheddu, an ANU School of Music graduate who plays with the Australian Brandenburg Orchestra.
+Holy Covenant Church, Dexter Street, Cook.
+At 2.30pm, Saturday, May 6.
+Bookings to musicadacamera.org.au or tickets at the door.

+TIM Rogers, who is touring to highlight his seventh “secessionist” recording, “An Actor Repairs”, at the Street Theatre, 8pm, today, Thursday, May 4.
+Bookings to the Street.org.au or 6247 1223.BRINDABELLA Orchestra, formerly the U3A Orchestra, will present its first concert for 2017, a program of works by Gustav Holst, Brahms, R. Vaughan Williams, Dvorak and Strauss, conducted by Rosalie Hannink.
+At Queanbeyan Uniting Church on Rutledge Street.
+2pm, Sunday, May 7.
+The Entry donation will be $5, which includes a program and afternoon tea.
+AUSSIE instrumentalists Aidan Roberts and Daniel Holdsworth will be juggling over 20 instruments live in “Tubular Bells for Two”, which looks back to Mike Oldfield’s 1973 composition of the same name.
+At the Street Theatre, May 5-7.
+Bookings to thestreet.org.au or 6247 1223.

-PHOENIX Pub in Civic has as follows: Thursday, April 27, at 9pm, Kegs n Karaoke; Friday, April 28, at 9pm, Friday Night Fiesta, Horns Of Leroy, Brass Knuckle Brass Band; and Saturday, April 29, at 9pm, Slow Turismo, Slumberhaze, Capes and Video Breezy.
+PHOENIX Pub in Civic has as follows: Thursday, May 4 at 9pm, Kegs n Karaoke; Friday, May 5 at 9pm, Free Entry, Wet Dreams, with DJ Fatty Natty, DJ Festy Jessy & DJ Sausage; Saturday, May 6 at 9pm, Moaning Lisa, Oranges,Teen Jesus & The Jean Teasers.

-Theatre:BRISBANE Theatre Company “shake & stir” are back with its take on Bram Stoker’s novel “Dracula”.
-The Canberra run features performances for both adults and secondary students.
-To the latter, they offer the suggestion to “undertake an intertextuality study between ‘Dracula’, Poe’s ‘The Raven’ and ‘Buffy the Vampire Slayer’.”
-The Playhouse, April 26-29.
-Bookings to canberratheatrecentre.com.au 6275 2700.

-“Stones that Speak” is a display of items from the Indigenous collection of the late Lyall Gillespie donated to the Museum in 2015 and interpreted by the Museum’s resident archaeologist Ken Heffernan.
-Along with one other exhibition, “Old Ways – Old Days”, there will also be an antique and collectables appraisal table.
-It’s all part of the Canberra & Region Heritage Festival and runs over the weekend of April 29-30.
-Opening at the Museum, old Hall Primary School, Victoria Street.
-From 10am Saturday, April 29, by Mick Gentleman MLA, all welcome.TWO new exhibitions at Beaver Galleries highlight Street works on paper exploring the human form in space by Canberra printmaker John Pratt and the contemporary ceramics by Keiko Matsui, Kenji Uranishi and Prue Venables.
-81 Denison Street Deakin, Tuesday to Friday, 10am-5pm, Saturday and Sunday, 9am-5pm.
-Until May 14.

-FEMALE photographers explore cultural identity and “Asianness” in a new exhibition at PhotoAccess’s Huw Davies Gallery to be opened by Prof Jackie Lo at 6pm today, Thursday, April 27.
+FEMALE photographers explore cultural identity and “Asianness” in a new exhibition at PhotoAccess’s Huw Davies Gallery.
 “Chinese Whispers and Other Stories” features photo-based work by artist/curator Pia Johnson, with Tammy Law, Janelle Low and Siying Zhou.
 Their stories sit within a wider context of mass movement and migration across the globe, and include Zhou’s video “Our first Lamington made in Australia”.
 The exhibition continues until Sunday, May 21.

-“ARTISTIC Soul Surfing” is the first major exhibition in a professional gallery space of work by the clients of Darryl’s Den, an inclusive arts and craft studio that provides people with disability access to instructors, equipment, resources and materials, overseen by Jerrabomberra artist and creative arts facilitator Kathleen Rhee.
-The exhibition is at The Q’s art space until April 29.
-All welcome.M16 ARTSPACE at 21 Blaxland Crescent Griffith has three new exhibitions: “Beyond Worlds And Words”, Kate Bender, Julie Delves, Brooke Jarvis and Chris Ramsey; “Breathing Space” by Ella Whateley, accompanied by a sound piece composed by Benjamin Drury; “New Work”, Philip Alldis’ charcoal drawing.
-Until April 30.

-SALLY Blake’s solo exhibition, “Fire and Rain”, features works on paper and canvas that explore the material possibilities of these elements and their capacity to shape the natural environment.
-At ANCA Gallery, 1 Rosevear Street, Dickson, until April 30.

 GLASS-blowing virtuoso Tom Rowney and experimenter in would Zeljko Markov have a joint exhibition curated by Jane Cush running at Canberra Glassworks, Wentworth Avenue Kingston, until May 28.